digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 in particular the :doc:`Bond Extension <bond-extension>` and the :doc:`Bond Lifecycling <bond-lifecycling>` tutorials.
 Please check them out before reading the Swap specifics below.

-How to create a swap instrument
+How To Create a Swap Instrument
 *******************************

 There are different types of swaps, which differ both in the way regular payments are defined and whether notional is